 GM#88958604 Crate engine may use: Holley “450″ 2 bbl carburetor with 3100 lbs weight

 Ford# Engine may use: Holley #7448 2 bbl carburetor “350”

 ***Any clarification needed on the rules for the carburetor contact Technical Official***

 Any car that does not conform to the above DMS Motor Rules may be allowed to compete with a weight and/or restrictor plate at the tech committee’s discretion.
 Tech Man decision is Final

 1. 3100 pounds with driver for Nascar LMS Engine.
 Max 55% left side weight percentage.

 2. 3000 pounds with driver for Crate engines.
 Maximum 55% left side weight percentage.

 3. 3100 pounds with driver for DMS “Straight Plug” Engine.
 Maximum 54% left side weight percentage.

 4. World Products Stock Replacement Head must add 100 lbs. to total weight.
-GM 603 must add 50 lbs in front of front kickouts.
+A legal GM 603 must add 50 lbs to total if engine has been opened.

 5. Two speed, or “speed transmission” must add 50lbs. to total weight

 6. All cars will be weighed with driver in a driving position.
 Cars may add fuel after race.